truemail-rb/truemail/README.md

   config.smtp_safe_check = true

   # Optional parameter.
 This option will enable tracking events.
 You can print tracking
   # events to stdout, write to file or both of these.
-Logger class by default is Logger
+Logger instance by default is Logger
-  # from Ruby stdlib.
+  # instance from Ruby stdlib.
+You can override this behavior.
+See how to do it in the
+  # examples below.
 Tracking event by default is :error
   # Available tracking event: :all, :unrecognized_error, :recognized_error, :error
   config.logger = {
-    logger_class: MyCustomLogger,
     tracking_event: :all,
     stdout: true,
     log_absolute_path: '/home/app/log/truemail.log'